 Pedro oversees the development of CDP’s disclosure platform, scoring systems and data.
 Pedro previously worked as a consultant in the areas of energy and carbon, as well as on the implementation of the European Emissions Trading Scheme.
 He is a Civil and Environmental Engineer and holds an MSc in Engineering and Management of Technology from the Technical University of Lisbon.

 Dr Tony Rooke

 Tony is Director, Reporting, and Project Director for the CDP's Reimagining Disclosure Initiative.
-He is responsible for the delivery of CDP's sector strategy and evolution of the questionnaires and guidance for climate, water and forests.
+He is responsible for the delivery of CDP's sector strategy and evolution of the questionnaires and guidance for climate, water security and forests.
 Tony has >19 years international experience, including leading sustainability consulting teams at Logica and Infosys.
 He has helped organizations achieve their sustainability visions whilst improving bottom lines by tens of £millions.
 Tony has a PhD (Particle Physics) from UCL, and is a GACSO member of IEMA.

 Catherine leads CDP’s philanthropic funding strategy.
 Catherine is a highly successful fundraiser with twenty years experience.
 She joined CDP in 2011 from the International HIV/AIDS Alliance where she oversaw a US$ multi – million government funding portfolio.
 She has lived and worked in East Africa.
 Since joining CDP, Catherine has transformed the organisations approach and success at securing philanthropic funding.

 Selena works on global communications strategy and activities for CDP.
 Prior to joining CDP in 2016, Selena worked for more than 20 years in strategic marketing and communications, in the arts, entertainment and health sectors.
 Most recently, as Director at Marie Curie where she spearheaded their repositioning, rebrand and digital transformation.
 She holds an MBA from Cranfield School of Management.